llevintza/aws-fastify-prometheus/CONTRIBUTING.md

 ### Pull Requests

+We follow a **trunk-based development** model.
+Please read our [Branching Strategy](./docs/BRANCHING_STRATEGY.md) for detailed information.

+**Quick Overview:**
-1. Fork the repo and create your branch from `main`
+1. Fork the repo and create a feature branch from `main`: `feature/your-feature-name`
-2. If you've added code that should be tested, add tests
-3. If you've changed APIs, update the documentation
-4. Ensure the test suite passes
-5. Make sure your code lints
-6. Issue that pull request!
+2. Develop your feature using [conventional commits](https://www.conventionalcommits.org/)
+3. Test your changes with the automatically generated alpha releases
+4. Create a pull request to merge back to `main`
+5. After review and approval, your changes will be included in the next stable release

 ## Development Setup